 1. Focused meetings: Going through the IGP process has changed the way their staff meetings work.
-In particular, IC’s tool ‘Four Helpful Lists’ is enabling them to have dynamic conversations about any program/offering by asking these four questions – what is right, what is broken, what is missing, and what needs to be corrected.
+In particular, IC’s tool ‘Four Helpful Lists’ is enabling them to have dynamic conversations about any program/offering by asking these four questions – what’s right, what’s broken, what’s missing, and what needs to be corrected.

 2. Engagement Pathway: Building a clear pathway for the ONEs to get connected to their church has led to an increase in baptisms.
 The pathway begins with First Steps, which is tailor-made for Utah because Mormons don’t believe in the Trinity.
 Then they go through Next Steps, which dives into what discipleship means.

-The pastor personally goes to them and invites them to attend these classes.
+The pastor personally reaches out to them and invites them to these classes.
 They’ve noticed that when invited personally, people are eager to say yes and commit to a deeper engagement.